anyahush/surf-the-wave/README.md

 - Admin users can delete user reviews on products
 - Admin users can delete users
 - Admin users can make other users admin
+- Admin users are notified by email when a user fills out the contact form

 #### Other
 - Users can contact site owner through contact form